How we support you

 The welfare reps – elected students – are really well trained and good at signposting and telling you where you need to go if you’re struggling.
 They also run campaigns and projects about student health and wellbeing throughout the year.
 The support is really good.— Alice Jones , Medicine (current student)

 Your health and happiness is important.
-Learn how we support you on all matters concerned with your wellbeing, including information about our Advice and Counselling Service, our Disability and Dyslexia Service and faith at QMUL.
+Learn how we support you on all matters concerned with your wellbeing, including information about our Advice and Counselling Service, our Disability and Dyslexia Service and faith at Queen Mary.

-From learning development workshops to student buddy schemes, we provide lots of support to help you make the transition to your new level of study.
-We also offer the chance to study abroad or learn a new language.
+From one-to-one tutorials, learning development workshops to peer learning, we provide lots of support to help you make the transition to your new level of study.

 Can’t get your head around Student Finance and how it all works?
 Our Welfare Advisers have specialist training to offer you advice on a range of financial, welfare and legal issues, including immigration advice for international students.